How to photograph the moon

 Check the weather forecast.

-Clear nights can be cold.
-In fact, the colder it is, the clearer the sky is likely to be.
-Warm air contains moisture, and creates a haze which in turn will lower the sharpness and contrast in your photograph.
-Dress appropriately for the weather.
+Even a thin layer of cloud can make it impossible to photograph the moon with detail, so it's important to choose a clear night.
+Clear nights can be cold, and the colder the air the clearer the sky is likely to be.
+Warm air contains moisture, and creates a haze which will lower the sharpness and contrast in your photograph.

 Check your equipment.

 Charge your camera battery, find your tripod head, clean your lens, and have a blank memory card in your camera.

 Where can I get the best photos of the Moon?

 Bright lights and pollution can cause glare and haze on your photograph, hiding the subtle details on the lunar surface and causing low contrast.
 Choose a dark location far away from the bright lights of towns and cities.